mcsandeep/tyk-docs/tyk-docs/content/api-management/automations.md

 **Reliability**
 With declarative API configurations, you have a single source of truth to recover after any system failures, reducing the meantime to recovery from hours to minutes.

-##### Single source of Truth for API configurations
+##### Single Source of Truth for API Configurations
-Tyk Operator will reconcile any divergence between Git and the actual state in [Tyk Gateway](/tyk-oss-gateway/) or [Tyk Dashboard](/tyk-dashboard/).
-Therefore, you should maintain the API definition manifests as the single source of truth for your system.
+Tyk Operator will reconcile any divergence between the Kubernetes desired state and the actual state in [Tyk Gateway](/tyk-oss-gateway/) or [Tyk Dashboard](/tyk-dashboard/).
+Therefore, you should maintain the API definition manifests in Kubernetes as the single source of truth for your system.
 If you update your API configurations using Tyk Dashboard, those changes would be reverted by Tyk Operator eventually.

 #### Custom Resources in Tyk